MrPrattASH/Game_Design_In_Construct_3/LG3_Advanced_behaviours_Construct 3/module_0_3D_FPS_Timers/README.md

 * ![Screenshot 2022-12-09 at 10 55 10](https://user-images.githubusercontent.com/101632496/206676263-a6b61ff1-2bfb-455e-81f0-56494d0afa58.png)
 * ![Screenshot 2022-12-09 at 10 55 15](https://user-images.githubusercontent.com/101632496/206676277-7828d95e-947b-46e6-8a09-b426c2fdc141.png)

+Close the animation editor and preview your game.
 That already looks a lot better.

 ## Adding a "Super Bullet"
 We'll now use the timer object to create a "super" bullet tomato in our game.
 Regularly, tomatoes only do 1HP of damage, but we want to create a pickup that gives us a super bullet, doing a full 5 points of damage capable of killing a pig in a single shot.
-Here's what we want to do in order:
+When desiging & coding games, it's best if we break our goal up into steps that build upon one another.
+Here's the steps we want to break this task into, and the order in which to do so:
 * Create a "super tomato" pickup object, and a super tomato "bullet" object.
 1 is the level pickup, the other the bullet that fires.
 * Once picked up the powerup, give the player a "super tomato" bullet, fired with the "V" key
 * Once fired, start a 3 second "cooldown" timer
 * after 3 seconds has passed/cooled down, give the player another super tomato
-* reate a "heads up display" layer to let the player know when their powerup is ready to fire again
+* create a "heads up display" layer to notify the player know when their powerup is ready to fire again

 ## Create a "super tomato" pickup object